flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/weather.md

 ![TAF2](../assets/flying-guide/METARSTAFATIS-2.jpg)

-<sub> Credit - Shomas [Z] Pilot on Discord "I guess you can see why I saved this one"
+<sub> Credit - Shomas Pilot on Discord "I guess you can see why I saved this one"

 As you can see, this is information W, Whiskey for Manchester, UK EGCC.
 The weather information is written out in a METAR like format, but with the addition of a QFE as well.